rackerlabs/rackspace-how-to/content/cloud-backup/cloud-backup-faq.md

 #### What is Rackspace Cloud Backup?

-Rackspace Cloud Backup is a service that allows you to select and back up specific files and folders from your Cloud Server.
+Rackspace Cloud Backup is a service that enables you to select and back up specific files and folders from your Cloud Server.
 You can schedule any number of Backup jobs, and restore to the same system or a different one, giving you the flexibility and power to work with your schedule and your data.

-Some key features are
+Rackspace Cloud Backup has the following key features:

 -   Select the files and folders from your Cloud Server you want to back up